L04DB4L4NC3R/dost-hon-toh-aise/README.md

 </p>

 <h3 align="center">
-A repo for some of the problems my friends faced
+A repo for some of the problems my friends faced because friends in need are friends indeed, XD.
 </h3>

-> Friends in need are brothers indeed XD

 <br>